-- 11.6.1 Students obtain a qualification if they have passed every prescribed module(s) and have successfully completed work-integrated education, where applicable.
-It is a student's responsibility to ensure that they comply with all the requirements for a qualification. - 11.6.2 A qualification is awarded or conferred with distinction if the requirements below, are met as applicable to the particular qualification.
+- 11.6.1 Students obtain a qualification if they have passed every prescribed module and have successfully completed work-integrated education, where applicable.
+It is a student's responsibility to ensure that they comply with all the requirements for a qualification. - 11.6.2 Students will not be allowed to obtain a qualification if they have pending disciplinary matters against them. - 11.6.3 A qualification is awarded or conferred with distinction if the requirements below are met as applicable to the particular qualification.